elasticlabs/awesome-gis/README.md

 - [mapbox-gl-native](https://github.com/mapbox/mapbox-gl-native) - A library for embedding interactive, customizable vector maps into native applications on multiple platforms
 - [tangram-es](https://github.com/tangrams/tangram-es) - A C++ library for rendering 2D and 3D maps from vector data using OpenGL ES, and mainly focused on mobile and embedded devices.
 - [Mapnik](http://mapnik.org/) - C++ library for map rendering.

-### 3D Specialized
+- [deck.gl](https://github.com/uber/deck.gl) - WebGL2 powered geospatial visualization layers.
+- [GeoExt](https://geoext.github.io/geoext3/) - Open Source and enables building desktop-like GIS applications through the web.
+It is a JavaScript framework that combines the GIS functionality of OpenLayers with the user interface of the ExtJS library provided by Sencha.
+- [Windshaft](https://github.com/CartoDB/Windshaft) - A Node.js map tile library for PostGIS and torque.js, with CartoCSS styling.

+**3D Specialized**
     - [three.js](http://threejs.org/) - A JavaScript 3D library which makes WebGL simpler
     - [CesiumJS](https://cesiumjs.org/) - An open source JavaScript library for world-class 3D globes and maps
     - [three-geo](https://github.com/w3reality/three-geo) - Is a three.js based geographic visualization library
+    - [iTowns](http://www.itowns-project.org/) - A Three.js-based framework written in Javascript/WebGL for visualizing 3D geospatial data.
+It can connect to WMS/WMTS/TMS servers including elevation data and load many different data formats (3dTiles, gpx, KML and much much more).

 ### Visual data analysis
 - [D3.js](https://d3js.org/) - A JavaScript library for manipulating documents based on data